 Suspended students may reapply to a program, using SOPHAS Express, after one full calendar year from the time of suspension.
 To be readmitted, the student must submit evidence that suggests the probability of academic success.
 A student who is readmitted will continue on academic probation and must achieve a minimum grade-point average of 3.0 in the next 12 credit hours of graduate study.
-Should the student fail to achieve this grade-point average, the student will again be suspended and will not be readmitted.
+If a doctoral student has completed coursework, progress towards the completion of the dissertation must be made and will be assessed by the academic advisor.
+Examples of progress may include developing aims, writing a preliminary literature review on the topic of your dissertation research, developing the dissertation proposal, defending the dissertation proposal, acquiring a data set for the proposal, and/or conducting the dissertation research.
+Should the student fail to achieve this grade-point average and/or make progress towards the completion of the dissertation, the student will again be suspended and will not be readmitted.